-Eat, Pray, Love ’s footprint is everywhere in Ubud, where the best-selling book’s author, Elizabeth Gilbert, spent her love chapter.
-From the plethora of single women of all ages who pound Ubud’s streets, to the clichéd tours and Balinese people who name-drop the locals who were characters in the best-seller, the book’s influence is ever-evident.
+Eat, Pray, Love ’s footprint is everywhere in Ubud, Bali, where the best-selling book’s author, Elizabeth Gilbert, spent her love chapter.
+From the plethora of single women who pound Ubud’s streets, to the clichéd tours and Balinese people who name-drop locals Ketut and Wayan, who were featured in the best-seller, the book’s influence is ever-evident.

 Having heard what a character the spiritual healer Ketut Liyer is, Shawn and I thought it would be fun to spend a few moments with him.

 We first trekked to Ketut’s home compound on a Balinese holiday.
 Our homestay hosts, Madde and Ayu, said that though Ketut would not be open for business on that day, it would be interesting for us to observe him leading ceremonies for locals who would be visiting his temple for spiritual cleansing.

 Indeed it was!
 Neighborhood locals flocked to his home compound, dropping into the family temple to deliver offerings, and partake in the ceremony Ketut was leading.
 The famous medicine man had a bell in hand and seemed thoroughly immersed.
 Yet for a brief second, the guru turned his gaze to two international visitors, flashing us an incredibly warm, nearly toothless smile.

 On Thanksgiving Day, we again walked to Ketut’s home.
 As anticipated, it was a bustling place.
 A group of tourists from Jakarta huddled around the 98 year-old man, a dog lounged in the shade of a temple, caged birds serenaded, and women carried construction supplies on their heads to a corner of the compound.

 After the Jakarta visitors had left, Ketut, who was sitting flexibly in lotus position on the floor, said, “Make introduction, please.”